Skip to main content

 Image

-Manuel Irún Molina is the Head of Grant Implementation Unit at the European Institute of Innovation and Technology.
-His main responsibilities cover the management and coordination of the grant implementation and assurance, operational processes and programme simplifications in collaboration with the Innovation Communities.
-He joined the EIT in 2017 as Programme Officer managing partnerships between EIT Headquarters and EIT Knowledge and Innovation Communities, then became Head of Innovation Communities Management Section until being appointed Head of Unit in July 2022.
+Alessandra is the Head of the Grant Implementation Unit at the European Institute of Innovation and Technology.
+Her main responsibilities cover the management and coordination of the grant implementation and assurance, operational processes and programme simplifications in collaboration with the Knowledge and Innovation Communities (KICs).
+She joined EIT in 2024.

 Image